FusionAuth/fusionauth-site/site/_posts/2021-02-19-whats-wrong-with-implicit-grant.md

 Three lines of code and the access token has been stolen.
 As you can see, the risk of leaking tokens is far too high to ever consider using the Implicit grant.
 This is why we recommend that no one ever use this grant.

-## How to use OAuth in a SPA correctly
+## How to correctly use OAuth in a SPA

-Well, what should you use instead, if you are building a single page application?
+Well, if you are building an awesome React, Angular, Vue or other single page application, what should you use instead of the Implicit grant?

+Use the Authorization Code grant.
+In addition:

 * Use PKCE in your SPA to make sure your application, which can't maintain a secure client secret, is not susceptible to an authorization code interception attack.
 * Run a server.
 It needn't be complicated.
 In fact, it can be as simple as a few lines of node to exchange the authorization code for an access token.
 Here's [an example Node application](https://github.com/fusionauth/fusionauth-example-node).